CIS565-Fall-2015/Project6-WebGL-Deferred-Shading/README.md

 Running the demo above requires support for `OES_texture_float`, `OES_texture_float_linear`, `WEBGL_depth_texture`, and `WEBGL_draw_buffers`.
 You can check your support on [WebGL Report](http://webglreport.com/).

 ### Deferred Shading Overview
 The standard deferred shader in this project renders data (position, normals, sampled color, depth, etc.) about what is visible in the scene to a set of WebGL textures referred to as g-buffers.
 These can be viewed in the debugView settings in the demo.
 These textures are then passed to a lighting shader that only performs lighting calculations on what is visible in the scene.
+Finally, a post processing shader can add effects like bloom (implemented here) or efficient depth-of-field simulation and toon shading edge detection if g-buffers are also passed in.

 ### G-buffer compression
 The default pipeline uses 4 g-buffers of vec4s to pass scene information to the lighting shader, along with a buffer for depth: